Accent on Natural Landscaping

 Do you have a passion for native plants and natural landscaping?
 Do you wish you knew more about native plants and biodiversity?
 If so, I invite you to join this blog and learn about native plants, natural landscaping and biodiversity a little at a time.
 As Executive Director of Wild Ones for 17 … [Read more...]

-Over-the-Counter Native Plant Sale May 20
+WOFVA’s Over-the-Counter Native Plant Sale May 16th

-WOFVA's Over-the-Counter Native Plant Sale May 20th We invite you to join us for the over-the-counter native plant sale.
-The Wild Ones Fox Valley Area Chapter's (WOFVA) 23rd Annual Native Plant Sale will be held on Saturday, May 20th, at the WILD Center, 2285 Butte des Morts Beach Road in … [Read more...]
+We invite you to join us for the over-the-counter native plant sale.
+The Wild Ones Fox Valley Area Chapter's (WOFVA) 26th Annual Native Plant Sale will be held on Saturday, May 16th at Heckrodt Wetland Reserve, 1305 Plank Red, Menasha, Wisconsin from 9 a.m. to 2 p.m.
+The price will be $7.00 for … [Read more...]

 • 1